 Films not in the English language must have subtitles.

-Due to the large amount of submissions received, KIFF cannot enter into any discussion regarding films that are not selected for the 2025 edition of the festival.
+Due to the large amount of submissions received, KIFF cannot enter into any discussion regarding films that are not selected for the festival.
 The festival is unable to send personal emails regarding films that are not selected and notification regarding the status of selection will be made via FilmFreeway notification.

 Selected films will be announced on the KIFF website and in the media.